icgrp/ese532_handouts/ese532_handouts/hw2/profiling_tutorial.md

 Writing output...
 Check output.txt for a bunny!
 ```

+        ```{Tip}
+        Note that the print statements are carefully placed outside of the timing region.
+Print statements are generally very slow, and we do not want their time to contaminate our measurement.
+        ```

 From the results, we can see `rasterization2` has the
 highest latency and is a good candidate for
 optimization.